Bull Riding School

-- Instructors are national rodeo competitors, some with more than 30 years of teaching experience
+- Instructors are professional rodeo contestants with more than 30 years of teaching beginners to advanced

-If you've ever dreamed of trying out rodeo's biggest challenge, bull riding, this is the opportunity you've been waiting for.
+If you've ever dreamed of sitting on top of rodeo's biggest challenge, Bull Riding, this is the opportunity you've been waiting for.

-This school is for both beginners and experts alike.
-It gives the beginner the fastest, smartest, most affordable and safest start possible in the sport and gives the experienced competitor fine tuning and ongoing support to take their efforts to the next level.
+This school gives the BEGINNER (no experience needed, just desire) the fastest, smartest, most affordable, and safest start possible in the sport and gives the EXPERIENCED competitor fine tuning and ongoing support to take their efforts to the next level.

 Through drills, training exercises, classroom sessions and of course riding, you will learn exactly what it takes to master the art of bull riding.

-- Bull Rope, Bull Riding Spur Package, Bull Rope Pad, Bull Rope Bag, Bull Riding Glove, Gear Bag, Bell Strap and 2 Bull Bells, Rosin & Rosin Bag, Boot Straps, Rodeo Chaps, Protective Helmet (optional), "Brain Pad" Mouth Piece and Professional Bull Riding Protective Vest
+Bull Rope - Bull Riding Spur Package - Bull Rope Pad - Bull Rope Bag - Bull Riding Glove - Gear Bag - Bell Strap & 2 Bull Bells - Rosin & Rosin Bag - Boot Straps - Rodeo Chaps - Protective Helmet (optional) - "Brain Pad" Mouth Piece - Professional Bull Riding Protective Vest

 - No experience necessary